wmannard/Experimental-Push-Stream-Python/README.md

 After the next Security Permission update cycle, the securities will be updated (see [Refresh a Security Identity Provider](https://docs.coveo.com/en/1905/cloud-v2-administrators/security-identities---page#refresh-a-security-identity-provider)).

 ### Changes

+May 2022:

+- Fixed issue, initializing vars for .Start call

 Jan 2022:

 - Added support to store/save the json before pushing it into a batch
 - Fixed StreamUpdate call

 Juli 2021:

 - Support for Catalog stream

 June 2019: